Advertiser Disclosure

 As High As 175,000 Points.
 Find Out Your Offer.

-Delta Air Lines has quietly confirmed plans to launch nonstop service between Los Angeles (LAX) and Manila (MNL) — not through a press release but through a regulatory filing with the U.S. Department of Transportation.
+It looks like Delta Air Lines has confirmed plans to launch nonstop service between Los Angeles (LAX) and Manila (MNL) — not through a press release but through a regulatory filing with the U.S. Department of Transportation.

 The disclosure came as part of Delta’s effort to influence a separate DOT decision, but the details it contains are worth paying attention to if you’re planning travel to the Philippines or looking for new redemption opportunities down the road.